 Just like flying to/from Asia, it’s easy to get to/from Europe for next-to-nothing.
 But we’ve skipped over the most crucial part: how Sarah got her Aeroplan points in the first place.
 So here it is: the dead-simple two-step process that Sarah followed to a tee to save over $700 on her trip.

 In November, Sarah got herself an American Express Gold Rewards Card, which gave her a whopping 25,000 points, more than enough to get her to Europe.
-All she had to do was spend 3 minutes
+Her card arrived in 2 days.

 And that’s it.